intsuc/mcl/README.md

 # mcl

 *mcl* is a research language for Minecraft.
+It provides efficiency and expressiveness on the powerful type system.

 ## Features

 ### Language

 - [x] CCω
-  - Highly expressive type system
+  - Full dependent type system
   - Optimization by proofs
-- [ ] Inductive types
-  - Efficiency of computation
 - [ ] Sized types
   - Type-based termination criteria
 - [ ] Graded types